 Bringing Tulsa Together

-Bringing Tulsa together means making certain North Tulsa, Midtown and East Tulsa all prosper; that South Tulsa and West Tulsa thrive.
-It means engaging every neighborhood and, while maintaining unique identities, working together for the common good.
-For example: no Tulsan should sit idly by while a child born in one part of town has a life expectancy of 12 years less than someone born in another part of our city.
-Together, we can tackle this and other problems.
+I spoke often during my first mayoral campaign and during the last four years about my firm belief that no Tulsan should sit idly by while a child born in one part of town has a life expectancy of 12 years less than someone born in another part of our city.
+Together, we’ve been working to tackle this issue, but there is no quick and simple fix.
+We’ve made major progress, but there is still much work to do and I hope you will continue to partner with me again these next four years on addressing this and other issues that help us to provide equality of opportunity for all Tulsans.
 We cannot let artificial divisions, partisan labels, geography or cultural differences divide us.
-It must be together.
-Together, we can build the kind of city we will be proud to pass on to the next generation.
+Together, we are building the kind of city we will be proud to pass on to the next generation.